ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 - Please feel free to contact us via Chen2422679942@163.com and we are willing to provide necessary assistance for implementing HGTector.

 ### A Prelimnary Step-by-step Example
-- In your initial path, you have 3 different directories named as "FMT_HGT", "tax", and "reference_data_base"
+- In your initial path, you have 3 different directories named as "FMT_HGT", "tax", and "reference_data_base", as shown below: